Edward Prosser Rhys

 Edward Prosser Rhys (4 March 1901 – 6 February 1945) was a Welsh journalist, poet and publisher.

-In his early life he was diagnosed with tuberculosis which would effect him throughout his life.
+In his early life he was diagnosed with tuberculosis which would affect him throughout his life.
 Before going into publishing he worked as a clerk at the Western Ocean Colliery in Nant-y-moel, Ogmore Valley.
-He later moved to Aberystrwyth where he married Mary Prudence Rhys (née Hughes) in 1928, where they then lived for the rest of his life.
+He later moved to Aberystwyth where he married Mary Prudence Rhys (née Hughes) in 1928, where they then lived for the rest of his life.